 Hold on, wait a minute.

-Now I'm I'm trying to be respectful to you.
+Now, I'm trying to be respectful to you.

-So I mean, I'm just saying be respectful, support your candidate, but don't come on no radio station like this and embarrass yourself.
+So, I mean, I'm just saying, be respectful, support your candidate, but don't come on no radio station like this and embarrass yourself.

-Well, that might be your opinion, my brother, and I appreciate you trying to be respectful.
+Well, that might be your opinion, my brother.

-But the fact of the matter is clear.
+But the fact of the matter is clear: you better study Breitbart media.

-You better study Breitbart media.
+You better study.

 Give me one example.

-This is what Wayne is asking.
+This is what Wayne is saying.

 Okay, so you don't have any.